 Freezing vodka is on the menu at the Nordic Sea Hotel’s oh-so-cool -5 degrees ABSOLUT Ice Bar.
 The Gold Bar at Nobis is the spot for creative cocktails.
 Sip champagne under chandeliers and frescos at Café Opera or in summer at Veranda.
 Strike a pose and drink to the panoramic view of Stockholm in sky bar Och Himlen Därtill or Gondolen.
 And for an elegantly calm classic, go to the Grand Hotel’s chic Cadier Bar.
-The trendy set love Vassa Eggen, Little Quarter, Reisen, Le Rouge and in summer, Orangeriet and Villa Godthem for a civilized waterside setting.
+The trendy set love Vassa Eggen, Little Quarter, Reisen, and in summer, Orangeriet and Villa Godthem for a civilized waterside setting.

 For a dashing gay bar, it’s got to be Torget or Roxy.
-Fashionistas must go to 2.35:1+Gay in the basement of Berns (get on the guest list first) and to party on a boat, go to Patricia.
+Fashionistas must go to Berns (get on the guest list first) and to party on a boat, go to Patricia.
 Lesbians like Judy’s at Närkesgatan 8 at the weekends, Urban Deli for drinks and casual dinner.
 And for clubbing, Club KG and Moxy Stockholm at Clustret, Söder Mälarstrand 25 are popular.
 A traditional spot is Kolingsborg.
 Or there’s always Lezzie Weekend at Momma.
 On summer evenings, the GLBT scene is at Mälarpaviljongen on the pontoon.
 And Högkvarteret at Närkesgatan 8, a self-confessed queer utopia, is a hit for the hip and artistic.
 Gay Pride week festival is on annually at the end of July/beginning of August.
 Check out Gay & Lesbian Stockholm for news.

 It is handy to know that you can eat at most bars and clubs in Stockholm.
 Just check with the individual site before you go if you don’t feel like booking in somewhere separate for dinner.